BeechPPC/madden-betting/README.md

 ## Features

+- 🎨 **Modern Landing Page** - Beautiful landing page for new users with features showcase and pricing
 - 🔐 Google Authentication with Firebase
 - 📊 Fetch matchup data from Google Sheets
 - 🎯 Submit weekly picks with user-friendly interface